edgedb/edgedb/docs/edgeql/ddl/props.rst

     The type must be a valid :ref:`type expression <ref_eql_types>` denoting a non-abstract scalar or a container type.

-:eql:synopsis:`<subcommand>`
-    Optional sequence of subcommands related to the new link item.

-    The following actions are allowed in the
+The following subcommands are allowed in the ``CREATE PROPERTY`` block:
-    ``CREATE LINK`` block:

 :eql:synopsis:`SET default := <expression>`
-        Specifies the default value for the link as an EdgeQL expression.
+    Specifies the default value for the property as an EdgeQL expression.
-        The default value is used in an ``INSERT`` statement if an explicit value for this link is not specified.
+    The default value is used in an ``INSERT`` statement if an explicit value for this property is not specified.

-    :eql:synopsis:`SET readonly := {true|false}`
+:eql:synopsis:`SET readonly := {true | false}`
-        If ``true``, the link is considered *read-only*.
-Modifications of this link are prohibited once an object is created.
+    If ``true``, the property is considered *read-only*.
+Modifications of this property are prohibited once an object is created.

-    :eql:synopsis:`SET ATTRIBUTE <attribute> := <value>;`
+:eql:synopsis:`SET ATTRIBUTE <attribute> := <value>`
-        Set link item's *attribute* to *value*.
+    Set property *attribute* to *value*.
     See :eql:stmt:`SET ATTRIBUTE` for details.

-    :eql:synopsis:`CREATE PROPERTY`
-        Define a concrete property on the link.
-        See :eql:stmt:`CREATE PROPERTY` for details.

 :eql:synopsis:`CREATE CONSTRAINT`
-        Define a concrete constraint on the link.
+    Define a concrete constraint on the property.
     See :eql:stmt:`CREATE CONSTRAINT` for details.

 ALTER PROPERTY